Refine your type design by adding special marks for your narrow letters.

 Okay, it doesn’t exactly collide in this case.
 So, admittedly, it’s not that dramatic, but it does come too close.
 We can alleviate that problem with a narrower circumflex that we use on the i (or actually the

 idotless, to be precise).
-So we switch to Font View, go into the Marks category and open the Spacing subcategory.
+So we switch to Font View (Cmd-Opt-1), go into the Marks category and open the Combining subcategory.
 There, we select the

-circumflexcomb and choose Duplicate (Cmd-D) from the Font menu.
+circumflexcomb and choose Glyph > Duplicate Glyph (Cmd-D).
 Glyphs adds a copy of the mark to the font and calls it

 circumflexcomb.001.
 We change the extension to